October 2025 UK Energy Market Trends: Gas, Power & Oil

 Weather Surprise:

-If early cold snap hits (colder than forecast), heating demand could spike.
+Early cold snap (colder than forecast).
 Power would react faster than gas.

 Supply Disruption:

-A major outage at Norwegian field or LNG terminal could tighten the market quickly.
+Major outage at Norwegian field or LNG terminal.

 November Renewal Strategy

-- 3-6 months to renewal: Wait, but set alerts.
-If Nov-25 breaks below 75 p/th, move within 48 hours.
-That would signal structural break and trigger buying panic.
+- 3-6 months to renewal: Wait and watch, but set price alerts.
+If Nov-25 breaks below 76 p/th, move within 48 hours—that signals structural break.

 0-3 Months to Renewal